|

 reproduction rights in it.

-and connects with people far and wide.
+connects with people far and wide.
 Obviously, it makes the creative

 process a wider and bigger experience to see an image attain a dynamic